Guitar Secrets, Lead Guitar Made Easy

 Guitar Lessons that work!

-Up ] Open chords ] Root 5 bar chords ] Guitar chords ] [ Bar chords ] Root 5 minor ] Root 6 bar chords ] Chord inversions ] Chord Formula's ]
+Root 6 bar chords ] Chord inversions ] Chord Formula's ]

-Guitar bar chords
+Guitar bar chords (barre chords)

 E major guitar chord

-Guitar fret board notes of the guitar
+Guitar fretboard notes of the guitar

-Look at the image above and notice the F note at the 1st fret 6th string, or Low E string.
+Look at the image below and notice the F note at the 1st fret 6th string, or Low E string.
 Now notice the index finger to the left covering that fret.
 Since the index finger is on the 1st fret F note, it is now the F chord.

 If you moved this same fingering to the 3rd fret it would become the G chord.
 Look above and notice the note at the 3rd fret Low E 6th string.
 It is the G note.